Farukcinemre/health_data_with_AI/README.md

 pip install requests mysql-connector-python flask

-Set Up the Database:
+Set Up the MySQL Database:

+Connect to your MySQL server using a client like MySQL Workbench, phpMyAdmin, or the MySQL command-line tool.

-Create a MySQL database and table for storing patient data:
+Create the health_data database and patient_data table by running the following SQL commands:
-CREATE DATABASE health_data;
+CREATE DATABASE IF NOT EXISTS health_data;
 USE health_data;
-CREATE TABLE patient_data (
+CREATE TABLE IF NOT EXISTS patient_data (
     id INT AUTO_INCREMENT PRIMARY KEY,
     patient_id VARCHAR(10),
     time DATETIME,